SaffronCR/msx-rpg/README.md

 >
 > sdar -d z80.lib getchar.rel
 * Download and install OpenMSX (https://openmsx.org/).
 Create a folder inside the project called "openmsx" and extract the emulator to it.
 You will also need to find and install the system roms in the "share/systemroms" folder.
-* In Visual Code you can select "Terminal/Run Build Task" to build and run the game.
+* In Visual Studio Code you can select "Terminal/Run Build Task" to build and run the game.
 * The game should run.
 * Enjoy!